Parliamentary.ai

 Groups Affected

-- Political parties: The repeal of the Sex Discrimination (Election Candidates) Act 2002 may affect political parties' ability to implement measures aimed at increasing the representation of women in elected office.
+• Political parties: The repeal of the Sex Discrimination (Election Candidates) Act 2002 removes specific legal support for increasing female representation in parliament.

 Powered by nyModel